Xeriscaping: Mastering the art of Water-wise Landscaping

 Yucca (Yucca spp.)

 Yuccas are distinctive xeriscaping plants with strong architectural lines that tolerate severe environmental conditions.
-These low-maintenance plants make a good focal point in the garden, and they require very little water.
+These low-maintenance plants make a good focal point in the garden and require very little water.

 Agave (Agave spp.)